Motor control

-Motor control is the regulation of movement in organisms that possess a nervous system.
-Motor control includes reflexes as well as directed movement.
+Motor control is the regulation of movements in organisms that possess a nervous system.
+Motor control includes conscious voluntary movements, subconscious muscle memory and involuntary reflexes, as well as instinctual taxes.

 To control movement, the nervous system must integrate multimodal sensory information (both from the external world as well as proprioception) and elicit the necessary signals to recruit muscles to carry out a goal.
 This pathway spans many disciplines, including multisensory integration, signal processing, coordination, biomechanics, and cognition, and the computational challenges are often discussed under the term sensorimotor control.
 Successful motor control is crucial to interacting with the world to carry out goals as well as for posture, balance, and stability.

 Some researchers (mostly neuroscientists studying movement, such as Daniel Wolpert and Randy Flanagan) argue that motor control is the reason brains exist at all.

 Neural control of muscle force

 All movements, e.g. touching your nose, require motor neurons to fire action potentials that results in contraction of muscles.
 In humans, ~150,000 motor neurons control the contraction of ~600 muscles.
 To produce movements, a subset of 600 muscles must contract in a temporally precise pattern to produce the right force at the right time.